A mostly true story about some completely whacky deer hunters.

 Gadget drew an arrow and drove it squarely into the dead buck’s heart.
 Then he pitched his camera over to Willie and told him to take a picture.
 Gadget knelt down by the huge 8-point trophy and grabbed him by the antlers and smiled as the camera flashed.
 “That’s just what I need,” Gadget snorted.

 As they were loading the buck into the back of Willie’s truck, someone noticed something strange about one of the buck’s front hooves.
-Its right front hoof had a peculiar inward twist.
+Upon closer examination they realized that its right front hoof had a peculiar inward twist.
 “Good Lord,” Doc declared, “it’s Ol’ Pigeon Toe!”
-Everyone stood in silence, realizing that the phantom legend that had eluded them for so long was finally dead.
+Everyone stood in silent agreement and they realized that the phantom legend that had eluded them for so long was finally dead.

 “It don’t seem fair,” Doc grumbled.
 “I was in the lead and, by all rights, I shoulda hit him.”

-Predictably, the next morning when Gadget arrived at the shop, the whole work crew gave him the gears about all the deer he had missed the day before.
+Predictably, the next morning when Gadget arrived at the shop, the whole work crew gathered around him to give him the gears about all the deer he had missed the day before.
 He let them have their fun and after everybody quieted down, he pulled a picture out of his shirt pocket and threw it down on the table.
 “Oh, by the way,” he said nonchalantly, “I did manage to shoot a pretty good buck yesterday evening.”
-The crew gasped in unison, shaking their heads in disbelief.
+The crew gasped in unison and walked away, shaking their heads in disbelief.

 The following Saturday, when most of the members of the Scuppernong Huntin’ and Shootin’ Club headed to the woods, Doc Bones decided to head back to the stand where he had last seen Ol’ Pigeon Toe’s track.
 It wasn’t going to be the same without Ol’ Pigeon Toe in the woods.
 That buck had been the object of his hunting life for years.
 He felt a twinge of melancholy now that it was over.

 Suddenly Doc stopped like he’d seen a ghost.
-There before him was a smoking fresh set of huge buck tracks sunk deep into the muddy trail.
+There before him in the mud was a smoking fresh set of huge buck tracks sunk deep into the muddy trail.
 The toes on both front hooves splayed out wider than a man’s hand and the right front hoof turned sharply inward.

-Could it be true?
+Could it be?
 Could Ol’ Pigeon Toe still be alive?
 And if he was, how was he going to keep Willie from finding out?